defcon1dfw/defcon1dfw.github.io/about.md

 ## About Us And What We Do

-{{ site.dbaOneName }} {{ site.dbaTwoName }} is a damage restoration and mitigation company.
-We provide several services for residential and commercial properties across the Dallas FortWorth Texas metroplex.
+{{ site.dbaOneName }} {{ site.dbaTwoName }} is a damage mitigation and restoration company.
+We provide several services for residential and commercial properties across the DFW metroplex and surrounding areas.

 No job is too extravagant or too miniscule for {{ site.dbaOneName }} {{ site.dbaTwoName }}.
 It’s never a convenient time when damage hurts your home or business.
 As water restoration experts, we will respond to your call with speed and knowledge.